sverweij/dependency-cruiser/doc/cli.md

 dependency-cruise -x "^node_modules" -T dot src | dot -T svg > dependencygraph.svg
 ```

-You can customize the look of these graphs.
+You can customise the look of these graphs.
 See the
 [dot section in the rules reference](./rules-reference.md#dot) for details.

-#### ddot - summarize on folder level
+#### ddot - summarise on folder level

 > This reporter is _experimental_.
 It's likely to stay, but the way you configure
 > it or how its output looks might change without major version bumping.

 The `ddot` reporter is a variant on the `dot` output.
-It summarizes modules on
+It summarises modules on
 folder level.
-You can customize it just as you can the dot reporter output.
+You can customise it just as you can the dot reporter output.

 #### archi/ cdot